The Magisterium

 do

-not have to get caught up self-interpreting the Bible.
-Why?
+not have toth get caught up in self-interpreting the Bible.

 Because Jesus

-Christ set into motion His only Church, i.e., The Catholic Church, and that Church includes a living, teaching
+Christ set into motion WITHIN His only Church, i.e., what became The Catholic Church, a living, teaching

-authority - known as the Magisterium - to guard, pass down, and
+authority - known as the Magisterium.
+This teaching authority guards, passes down, and

 While

-Catholics are always encouraged to read and study the Bible (more on that later), they do
+Catholics are always encouraged to read and engage with the Bible (more on that later), they do

-not carry the burden of inventing their own personal checklists and doctrines based
+not have the demand of developing their own personal interpretations and doctrines based

 on whatever version they have in hand.
 Instead, they read